Septic Services in The Woodlands, TX

 Many Woodlands homeowners don't realize they're on septic, especially in older Village neighborhoods built before municipal sewer reached the area.
 Grogan's Mill, Panther Creek, Cochran's Crossing, and other early Villages were developed with septic systems in the 1970s through 1990s.
 Check your property records, your MUD, or look for a tank lid in your yard.
 If you've never received a sewer bill from your MUD, you're likely on septic.

-Should I repair my septic or wait for The Woodlands sewer conversion?
+Should I fix my septic system or wait for sewer conversion in The Woodlands?

-If your MUD has a confirmed sewer timeline within 1-2 years and your system works, basic maintenance can bridge the gap.
+It depends on your system's condition and your neighborhood's conversion timeline.
+If your septic is functioning and your MUD has a confirmed sewer conversion within 1-2 years, basic maintenance may be enough to bridge the gap.
 But if your system is failing now, you can't wait.
 Sewage backups and drain field failures don't pause for construction timelines.
-Keep in mind that mandatory sewer connection fees typically run $5,000-$15,000.
-Contact your MUD and The Woodlands Township for a realistic estimate before making a big decision.
+Contact your MUD and The Woodlands Township for a realistic sewer estimate before deciding.

 Which county handles septic permits for my Woodlands property?